taligentx/dscKeybusInterface/README.md

 # DSC Keybus Interface
-This library directly interfaces Arduino, esp8266, and esp32 microcontrollers to [DSC PowerSeries](http://www.dsc.com/dsc-security-products/g/PowerSeries/4) security systems for integration with home automation, notifications on alarm events, and direct control as a virtual keypad.
+This library directly interfaces Arduino, esp8266, and esp32 microcontrollers to [DSC PowerSeries](http://www.dsc.com/dsc-security-products/g/PowerSeries/4) and Classic series security systems for integration with home automation, notifications on alarm events, and direct control as a virtual keypad.
 This enables existing DSC security system installations to retain the features and reliability of a hardwired system while integrating with modern devices and software for under $5USD in components.

 The built-in examples can be used as-is or as a base to adapt to other uses:
 * Home automation integration: [Home Assistant](https://www.home-assistant.io), [Apple HomeKit & Siri](https://www.apple.com/ios/home/), [Google Home](https://assistant.google.com), [OpenHAB](https://www.openhab.org), [Athom Homey](https://www.athom.com/en/)